Top British Columbia Grant and Loan Programs for 2026

 Natural Sciences and Engineering Research Council of Canada (NSERC) Alliance

-Amount of Funding: Up to $1,000,000 in grant funding towards eligible research project costs each year.
+Amount of Funding: Up to $1 million in grant funding towards eligible research project costs each year can be awarded.

 Eligible Applicants: Public, private, and nonprofit organizations located in Canada are eligible to apply for the NSERC Alliance program.